Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Rhonda Patrick

 Bordering intermediate and advanced categories, Rhonda takes a scientific approach to popular health topics.
-Those scared of studies, research, and biological processes may want to look elsewhere.
-She is well known for advocating sauna use and advocating for the active ingredient in broccoli sprouts.
+Those scared of studies, research and biological processes may want to look elsewhere.
+She is well known for advocating for sauna use and popularizing the active ingredient in broccoli sprouts.

 - Nutrition